smscommunity/sms-guide/_game/shines/index.md

 has_children: true
 ---

-This section is currently a scrappy work-in-progress; don't rely on it being complete or polished.
+This section is currently a work-in-progress; don't rely on it being complete or polished.